 While you still end up losing some coins, losing only a small percentage of your total holdings is still better than losing everything.

-If you want to learn more about securing your funds in general, please check out our articles on our homepage, cryptosec.info, and share it with your friends that you think needs help with securing their funds.
+If you want to learn more about securing your funds in general, please check out our articles on our homepage, cryptosec.info, and share them with your friends that you think need help with securing their funds.